ogri-la/strongbox/README.md

 This allows for simple backups of the *current addon directory* and the sharing of lists of addons.

-Github addons installed in *any* addon directory can be exported as a single list.
+Addons installed using `File -> Import addon` in *any* addon directory can be exported as a single list.

-Click `File` and then select `Export Github addon list`.
+Click `File` and then select `Export the user-catalogue`.

 ### safeguards against bad addons